 In April 2003, the FASB issued SFAS No. 149, "Amendment of Statement 133 on Derivative Instruments and Hedging Activities" (SFAS No. 149).
 SFAS No. 149 has added additional criteria which were effective on July 1, 2003 for new, acquired, or newly modified forward contracts.
-We do not believe the adoption of SFAS No. 149 will have a material effect on our financial statements.
+The adoption of SFAS No. 149 had no effect on our consolidated financial statements.

 In May 2003, the FASB issued SFAS No. 150, "Accounting for Certain Financial Instruments with Characteristics of Both Liabilities and Equity" (SFAS No. 150).
 SFAS No. 150 establishes standards for how an issuer classifies and measures certain financial instruments with characteristics of both liabilities and equity.
 It requires that an issuer classify a financial instrument that is within its scope as a liability (or an asset in some circumstances).
 Many of those instruments were previously classified as equity.
 SFAS No. 150 is effective for financial instruments entered into or modified after May 31, 2003 and otherwise is effective at the beginning of the first interim period beginning after June 15, 2003.
 It is to be implemented by reporting the cumulative effect of a change in an accounting principle with no restatement of prior period information permitted.
-We are currently assessing the impact that this statement will have on our consolidated financial statements.
+The adoption of SFAS No. 150 had no effect on our consolidated financial statements.